Garry Jenkins: Honors and recognition

 Jenkins has received several awards and honors for excellence in scholarship in corporate law, nonprofit law, and global justice.
 He was elected to the American Law Institute in 2019, and he is a fellow of the American Bar Association.
 For his academic administrative work, he earned a Diversity and Inclusion Award from the Minnesota Lawyer in 2022, and he was named to the Lawyers of Color “Power List” in 2020 and 2023.
 In 2023, he received an honorary degree of Doctor of Laws from Albany Law School.
+He also received the 2025 Maine Black Excellence Compass Career Award for his career success in higher education.

 Jenkins has served on numerous nonprofit boards, including the National Women’s Law Center; Haverford College; Equal Justice Works; the Law School Admission Council; the Guthrie Theater in Minneapolis, among others.
 He was chair the deans’ steering committee of the Association of American Law Schools.
 By gubernatorial appointment, he served as one of Minnesota’s commissioners to the Uniform Law Commission.